mubbi/copilot-instructions/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers at [your-email@example.com].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers at hello@mubbi.me .
 All complaints will be reviewed and investigated promptly and fairly.

 Project maintainers are obligated to respect the privacy and security of the reporter of any incident.